dnanexus/dxCompiler/doc/TestCompilerInYourEnvironment.md

      --property runSpecVersion="0" \
      --close \
      ${PROJECT_NAME}:/releases/${DXCOMPILER_VERSION}/dx${LANGUAGE}rt

+echo "Done."
 ```

 ## Download the compiler to your local machine

-In order to compile workflows in your mini env, download the dxCompiler with the same version you downloaded & uploaded the asset, from:
+In order to compile workflows in your mini env, download the dxCompiler **with the same version** you downloaded & uploaded the asset, from:

 ```
 DXCOMPILER_VERSION=2.10.0